Morocco's Silver Town: The Essential Travel Guide to Tiznit

 By bus

 CTM buses travel to Tiznit from both Agadir and Marrakech, offering a comfortable experience accompanied by magnificent views across the Moroccan countryside.
+The journey to Tiznit from Agadir is two hours while Marrakech is just over five hours by bus.

 By grand taxi